-Despite the word “terrier” in his name, the Boston Terrier is actually in the Non-Sporting Group and is known for being a world-class companion breed.
-With his large round eyes, intelligent expression, and unique “tuxedo” coat, the Boston Terrier makes people fall in love with him at first sight.
-But get to know a Boston, and you’ll find there’s much more to love about the compact little guy.
+Despite the word “terrier” in their name, the Boston Terrier is actually in the Non-Sporting Group and is known for being a world-class companion breed.
+With their large, round eyes, intelligent expression, and unique “tuxedo” coat, the Boston Terrier makes people fall in love with them at first sight.
+Here’s what to know about this adorable breed.

-With his dapper looks and gentle, mannerly disposition, and because he was bred in the U.S., the breed earned this apt nickname.
+With their dapper looks and gentle, mannerly disposition, and because they were bred in the U.S., the breed earned this apt nickname.

 4. The AKC Recognized Boston Terriers in 1893